Unveiling Topological Modes on Curved Surfaces: General setup

 $\,$

-In what follows, an important ingredient of our consideration will be the special coordinate chart --- Fermi coordinates.
-Consider the coordinates around a curve~$\gamma$ as follows: the coordinate~$x$ corresponds to the direction along~$\gamma$, and the coordinate~$y$ parametrizes the transversal direction, i.e., let $(x,y)$ be Fermi coordinates.
-After that, it is a natural step to linearize the equations in the vicinity of~$\gamma$ and then proceed with the calculation of the Chern numbers for the corresponding bands via Fourier transform.
+Finally, let us notice that, an important ingredient of our consideration will be the special coordinate chart --- Fermi coordinates.
+Consider the coordinates around a curve~$\gamma$ as follows: the coordinate~$x$ corresponds to the direction along~$\gamma$, and the coordinate~$y$ parametrizes the transversal direction, i.e., let $(x,y)$ be the Fermi coordinates.
+It is convenient to use them to perform the linearization of the equation defining the system in the vicinity of curve ~$\gamma$ and proceed with calculating the Chern numbers for the corresponding bands via Fourier transform.

 There is no general procedure for obtaining exact analytical expressions for the Fermi coordinates (see appendix~\ref{sec:fermi_cooordinates} for some explicit examples).
-However, it is well known that it is possible to write a well-defined series expansion when~$\gamma$ is a geodesic~\cite{Manasse:1963}.
-For a two-dimensional manifold with the metric~$g_{ij}$, the expansion has the form
+However, it is well known that it is possible to write down a well-defined series expansion when~$\gamma$ is a geodesic~\cite{Manasse:1963, Dey:2014}.
+For a two-dimensional manifold with the metric~$g_{ij}$, the expansion to the second order has the form\footnote{We use that $R_{yyyy}=R_{xyyy}=0$ and $R_{xyxy}=K/\det g_{ij}$ for 2D surfaces.}